pingcap/docs-dm/en/usage-scenario-shard-merge.md

 # Data Migration Shard Merge Scenario

-This document shows how to use Data Migration (DM) in the shard merge scenario where the sharded schemas and sharded tables of three upstream MySQL instances need to be migrated to a downstream TiDB cluster.
+This document shows how to use Data Migration (DM) in the shard merge scenario.

+The example used in this document is a simple scenario where the sharded schemas and sharded tables of three upstream MySQL instances need to be migrated to a downstream TiDB cluster.

+For other scenarios, you can refer to [Best Practices of Data Migration in the Shard Merge Scenario](shard-merge-best-practices.md).

 ## Upstream instances